VHP4Safety/vhp4safety-docs/tutorials/qsprpred_app/qsprpred_tutorial.md

   - (all model-available information is pre-filled, though the document is not fully completed)

 - The QPRF is intended to support the user by summarizing and documenting key information about QSAR predictions.

+## Summary

+QSPRpred lets users predict MIE activation for their chemical(s) of interest.
+This is useful for hazard identification of specific chemicals.
+Read our preprint for more information about the models for chemical-induced Parkinson's disease (<a href="https://chemrxiv.org/engage/chemrxiv/article-details/6926d27065a54c2d4abc69f9" target="_blank">here</a>).
+Explore the tool further using our practice exercises (<a href="https://lindeschoenmaker.github.io/" target="_blank">here</a>).

 ## References